Vgaurav01/chatbot-task/README.md

 - We recommend using the OpenAI API.
 Please ensure not to include your API key in the code.
    - You are welcome to utilize any helpful libraries, such as [Marvin](https://www.askmarvin.ai/), [LMQL](https://lmql.ai/), [Microsoft Guidance](https://github.com/microsoft/guidance), [guardrails](https://shreyar.github.io/guardrails), [LangChain](https://python.langchain.com/docs/get_started/introduction.html), or others.
 However, using the OpenAI API directly is also perfectly acceptable.
 - Please place your solution in a public or private Github repository, as per your preference.
+Don't copy paste your code in chat.
-- Refrain from modifying the CSV files.
-Also, do not directly alter the data files; your program should always read the original files.
+- Don't modify the CSV files.
+Your program should always read the original files.
-- It's not mandatory to encapsulate all of your code within a function; you can place some code outside of it as well.
+- Don't copy-paste the data from CSV to a data structure in your source code.
+Your program should always read the original files.
-   - In such cases, consider using Python Class and Method instead of a Function.
+- It's not mandatory to encapsulate all of your code within a function; you can place some code outside of it as well, for example by using Python classes and methods.
 - Feel free to develop in Jupyter notebooks, if you prefer.
    - It would be beneficial if you included a Jupyter notebook to demonstrate any exploratory work you undertake.